dodwmd/dodwmd.github.io/_posts/2015-05-28-ufw-fail2ban-portscan.markdown

 actionstop =
 actioncheck =
 actionban = ufw deny in from <ip>
-actionunban = ufw allow in from <ip>' | sudo tee /etc/fail2ban/action.d/ufw.conf
+actionunban = ufw delete deny in from <ip>' | sudo tee /etc/fail2ban/action.d/ufw.conf
 {% endhighlight %}

 While here you might want to edit your jail.conf file and update where required the actions of other services you want to monitor.